Wall Sill Plate Repair For Our Leaning Foundation

 There are some aspects of this repair we could do ourselves to save on cost.
 But we don’t have the bandwidth for this project.
 I’m happy to pay someone who’s license and insured!
 And offers a lifetime, transferrable guarantee of the work, should we ever have future issues or decide to sell our home.
 This is not a DIY we’re interested in, at all.

-I know you have encountered unexpected major repairs like this as a homeowner.
+I know you have encountered unexpected repairs as a homeowner, too.
 Or if you haven’t, you might encounter it in the future.

 I hope sharing our story with this unexpected, expensive project encourages you that you’re not alone.